Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 A History of the Vikings: The Scandinavian Homelands

-Pre-recorded lectures will be supplemented by live meetings Wednesdays at 2:00 PM Eastern for four 1-hour sessions on January 7, 14, 21, 28
+Weekly pre-recorded lectures will be supplemented by live meetings on Wednesdays at 2:00 PM Eastern for four 1-hour sessions on January 7, 14, 21, 28.

 From TV shows to computer games, the Vikings still manage to capture our imagination and ensnare us in an odd mix of fact and fiction.
 But who were they really?
 This new series aims to take a deep dive and provide challenging perspectives about the real Norse characters that shaped medieval Europe.